 William Shakespeare said it best when he wrote “All the world’s a stage”—where better to study theater than the home of Shakespeare and so many other brilliant playwrights and performers?

 Engage in Britain’s rich historical and contemporary theatrical tradition through theater and drama courses.
-In your core curriculum, you will analyze the artistic, financial, and professional structures that influence theater in Britain, with an emphasis on London.
+In your core curriculum, you analyze the artistic, financial, and professional structures that influence theater in Britain, with an emphasis on London.
 You also examine key texts and performances within the relevant historical and cultural context and delve into theater criticism, reception theory, dramaturgy, and stage design.

 London will be your classroom.
 Imagine all the shows you’ll see—at least nine with IES Abroad alone—as you witness performances at small fringe theater venues and companies, as well as larger performances to learn first-hand about the London theater industry.
 Expand your artistry by taking a creative workshop in playwriting.
 Intern as a theater assistant at a local venue to get an inside look at the London theater scene.
 London and all it has to offer will be part of your learning experience—welcome to study abroad!